Justice Together has an Advisory Group whose role is to:

-Dylan is Programme Manager at Migration Exchange funder network, and founder of Refugees for Justice.
-He has previously worked as a Service Manager and a Development Officer at Scottish Refugee Council, and as a Senior Community Development Officer at Freedom from Torture.
+Dylan is founder and director of Refugees for Justice.
+He has previously worked as a Programme Manager at Migration Exchange funder network, Service Manager and Development Officer at Scottish Refugee Council, and as a Senior Community Development Officer at Freedom from Torture.
 Dylan has a degree in Community Development and a Master’s degree in Global Migration and Social Justice from the University of Glasgow.
 He is a member of Young Academy of Scotland – Royal Society of Edinburgh.
 Dylan is originally Kurdish.
 He was born in Mahabad, a beautiful town in Eastern Kurdistan – Iran.
 He has been living in the UK since 2013 and is now based in Glasgow, Scotland.
 He is fascinated by nature, obsessed with pistachio, Turkish coffee, and chess.

 Tatiana is an organiser and facilitator with over ten years’ experience of working on issues around race, migration and climate justice.
 She has led strategy development processes for social justice organisations, facilitated work exploring liberation, and delivered training on movement building across the UK and in Europe.

 Tatiana has worked with Quakers In Britain, HOPE not Hate, Migrants Rights Network and Latin American Women’s Rights Service, amongst others.
 She is also a long-standing grassroots activist – co-founding London Latinx and Wretched of the Earth, groups she is still heavily involved in.